kirangeofran/tp/docs/DeveloperGuide.md

 ![AddCommandDiagram.png](images%2FAddCommandDiagram.png)

+#### Delete Command

 #### BorrowCommand
 ##### Overview
 The "borrow command" is a feature that manages the borrowing of books.
 The enhancements to this command aim to provide real-time feedback on book availability, track borrowing and due dates, and notify users of due dates of books that are currently being borrowed by others.

 ##### Component-Level
 The "borrow command" component interfaces with several others:
 1. UI component : To relay messages back to the user.
 2. Storage component : For persistent storage operations.
 3. Book Domain Model : Represents the state and behaviour of the individual book entities.

 ##### Class-Level
 1. Book Class : This class represents the domain entity with properties such as 'name', 'isAvailable', 'borrowDate' and 'returnDate' along with the methods to manipulate these properties.